Have you ever gotten off a plane, looked down at your swollen legs after flying — and become alarmed at their size?

 What To Look For When Buying Compression Socks

-- Make sure they offer the correct amount of compression recommended by a health care professional
+- Make sure they offer the correct amount of compression recommended by a healthcare professional

 - Choose breathable, moisture-wicking materials